toddledev/toddle-os/README.md

 The next packages that will be moved into this repository are:

 - runtime 👈 the runtime needed to run a toddle application on the client
-- lib 👈 the core library of [formulas](https://toddle.dev/docs/formula-editor) and [actions](https://toddle.dev/docs/workflows) used by the runtime (formulas are also used during server-side rendering)
 - search 👈 the code that powers the issue panel in toddle

 Also, we plan to move more and more of the server-side rendering logic into this repository.